huggingface/blog/zero-shot-eval-on-the-hub.md

 ## Case study: Zero-shot evaluation on the WinoBias task

 The [WinoBias](https://github.com/uclanlp/corefBias) dataset has been formatted as a zero-shot task where classification options are the completions.
-Each completion differs by the pronoun, and the target corresponds to the anti-stereotypical completion for the occupation.
+Each completion differs by the pronoun, and the target corresponds to the anti-stereotypical completion for the occupation (e.g. "developer" is stereotypically a male-dominated occupation, so "she" would be the anti-stereotypical pronoun).
 See [here](https://huggingface.co/datasets/mathemakitten/winobias_antistereotype_test) for an example:

 ![dataset](assets/106_zero_shot_eval_on_the_hub/dataset.png)